oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - policy_type_name: represents the name of the policy the definition is based upon.

-- policy_description: contains an optional description of the policy.

-- property_assignments: represents the optional map of [property assignments](#property-assignment) for the policy definition that provide values for properties defined in its declared Policy Type.
+- property_assignments: represents the optional map of property assignments for the policy definition that provide values for properties defined in its declared policy type.

 - list_of_policy_targets: represents the optional list of names of node templates or groups that the policy is to applied to.